Draco18s/Advent-of-Code-2025/README.md

 https://adventofcode.com/2025/

 *Note: AoC no longer has a global leaderboard.
-As such I'll be recording my times under my friend-group schema where part 2's time does not include part 1's (and where part 1 estimates a starting time based on group median completion time).*
+As such I'll be recording my times under my friend-group schema where part 2's time does not include part 1's (and where part 1 estimates a starting time based on group median completion time--or my own manual approximations when neccessary).*

 ```
       --------Part 1---------   --------Part 2---------